The Daily Tar Heel: Print Journalism

 Key Club: Public Relations

 From 2016 to 2018, I served as the Thales Academy Apex Key Club Public Relations Committee chair.
 This experience taught me about public relations, through updating social media pages with important content and keeping members informed, as well as managing all photography for the club chapter.

 Live Announcements: Broadcast Journalism

 At Thales Academy Apex, I created and hosted a weekly segment on the Student Council live announcements, on which I shared a meaningful quote with the school, broadcast each Friday.
 This experience taught me basics of broadcast journalism.

 Senior Thesis: Can the American Press Be Free?

 In my senior year of high school, I wrote a 25 page senior thesis and corresponding presentation, which explored whether the American Press can be truly free.
-This project allowed me to analyze governmental relations with the media, political bias within the media, and the original philosophies behind a free press.
+This project allowed me to analyze governmental relations with the media, political bias within the media and the original philosophies behind the concept of a free press.